 On May 7, 1955 the Reverend George Lee, a grocery owner and NAACP field worker in Belzoni, Mississippi, was shot and killed at point blank range while driving in his car after trying to vote.
 At his funeral, Lee’s widow ordered his casket be opened to show the effects of shotgun pellets to the face—a rebuttal to the official version that Lee died in a car accident.
 Shortly before his death Lee had preached, “Pray not for your mom and pop—they’ve gone to heaven.
 Pray you can make it through this hell.” (see May 31)

-In early August 1955 Emmett Till’s great uncle Moses Wright had traveled from Mississippi to Chicago to visit family.
-At the end of his stay, Wright planned to take Till’s cousin, Wheeler Parker, back to Mississippi with him to visit relatives.
+In early August 1955 his Great Uncle Moses Wright had traveled from Mississippi to Chicago to visit family.
+At the end of his stay, Wright planned to take Emmett’s cousin, Wheeler Parker, back to Mississippi with him to visit relatives.
 Emmett learned of these plans he begged his mother to let him go along.
 Initially, Mamie Till said no. She wanted to take a road trip to Omaha, Nebraska and attempted to lure Till to join her with the promise of open-road driving lessons.
 But Till desperately wanted to spend time with his cousins in Mississippi.
 She gave permission.

 August 20, 1955: Mamie Till drove her son to the 63rd Street station in Chicago.
 They kissed goodbye and Till boarded a southbound train headed for Mississippi.

 August 24, 1955: Emmett Till and a group of teenagers entered Bryant’s Grocery and Meat Market in Money, Mississippi to buy refreshments after a long day picking cotton in the hot afternoon sun.
-Till purchased bubble gum, and some of the kids with him would later report that he either whistled at, flirted with, or touched the hand of the store’s white female clerk—and wife of the owner—Carolyn Bryant.
+Till purchased bubble gum, and some of the kids with him would later report that he either whistled at, flirted with, or touched the hand of Carolyn Bryant, the store’s white female clerk and wife of the owner.

 August 28, 1955: at approximately 2:30 AM Roy Bryant, Carolyn’s husband, and his half brother J.W.
 Milam kidnapped Emmett Till from Moses Wright’s home.
 They then brutally beat, dragged him to the bank of the Tallahatchie River, shot him in the head, tied him with barbed wire to a large metal fan, and shoved his mutilated body into the water.